OGGM/oggm/docs/index.rst

    or promote products derived from this software without specific prior written permission.
-This does not mean that you need our written permission to work with OGGM or publish results based on OGGM: it simply means that the OGGM developers are not accountable for your use of the tool (`more info <https://opensource.stackexchange.com/a/9137>`_).
+This does not mean that you need our written permission to work with OGGM or publish results based on OGGM: it simply means that the OGGM developers are not accountable for what you do with the tool (`more info <https://opensource.stackexchange.com/a/9137>`_).

 See the `OGGM license`_ for more information.